 Our Company was incorporated on February 18, 1998, as a Nevada Corporation under the name Mandalay Capital Corporation.
 The Company changed its name to Save the World Air, Inc. on February 11, 1999.
-Effective August 11, 2015, the Company changed its name to QS Energy, Inc. The name change was effected through a short-form merger pursuant to Section 92A.180 of the Nevada Revised Statutes.
+Effective August 11, 2015, the Company changed its name to QS Energy, Inc. The name change was affected through a short-form merger pursuant to Section 92A.180 of the Nevada Revised Statutes.
 Additionally, QS Energy Pool, Inc., a California corporation, was formed as a wholly-owned subsidiary of the Company on July 6, 2015 to serve as a vehicle for the Company to explore, review and consider acquisition opportunities.
+To date, QS Energy Pool has not entered into any acquisition transaction.
+However, the Company will still consider entering into potential beneficial acquisitions.
+The Company is considering dissolving QS Energy Pool to reduce costs associated with operating this subsidiary.
 The Company's common stock is quoted under the symbol "QSEP" on the Over-the-Counter Bulletin Board.
 More information including the Company's fact sheet, logos and media articles are available at our corporate website, www.qsenergy.com.